FAQs

 • Yes!
 We can offer telehealth, although we find in-person sessions are most effective.

-• A service designed to support people with eating disorders in their recovery journey.
+• An eating disorder service designed to support people in their recovery, including those in a caring role.
 We provide a safe, trauma-informed, recovery-focused, non-judgmental environment for people to explore their thoughts, feelings and behaviours around food, eating and body image.

-• Anyone!
-We can provide support to youth, adults and all genders.
+• Anyone over the age of 16, of any gender.
 We also have a support program available for parents, carers and partners in their journey supporting loved ones with eating disorders.

-• We can work with you if you are experiencing Anorexia, Bulimia, Binge Eating Disorder, OSFED, or body image concerns.
+• We can support you if you are experiencing Anorexia, Bulimia, Binge Eating Disorder, OSFED, or disordered eating accompanying body image concerns.
 However, we are not equipped to support people with ARFID.
 A diagnosis is not required to attend any of our programs.

 • The program is delivered by peer workers who have lived experience of an eating disorder and recovery.
 They may share some of their experiences in a sensitive, considered, and appropriate manner to inspire hope.
 They are not medical or psychological clinicians, although they are trained to be curious about people’s experiences, to recognise signs of distress, to offer ideas, hints and tips about recovery, and to provide resources and education about eating disorders.